-- 1. The distribution system in all areas shall be designed for a maximum static head of 825 kPa (278 ft) (120 psi) - 2.
-The distribution system in all areas and for any emergency conditions shall be designed for a minimum static head of 46 feet (20 psi) (140 kPa). - 3.
-The distribution system in all area and for a non-fire demand scenario shall be designed for a minimum static head of 93 feet (40 psi) (275kPa).

-- 4. The range between maximum static pressure and peak hour demand pressure shall not exceed (20 psi) (140 kPa). - 5.
-Twenty (20) psi residual pressure (140 kPa) shall be taken into account during any required fire flows greater than or equal to 1,000 gpm (63 L/s) at any one hydrant with maximum day demand. - 6.
-Twenty (20) psi (140 kPa) residual pressure is obligatory during any required fire flow greater than or equal to 1,500 gpm (95 L/s) at any two hydrants with maximum day demand. - 7.
-Forty (40) psi (280 kPa) minimum residual pressure is required during peak hour flows. - 8.
-Pressure zones shall conform to existing Chatham-Kent zones as established in the Water Master Plan, latest revision.
-For all new or extended watermains, the boundary conditions of pressure may be obtained by field testing and/or from the Chatham-Kent P.U.C. field testing. - 9.
-Pressure Regulating Valve (PRV) installation controls pressures between distribution pressure zones.
-The need for a pressure regulating valve installation shall be based on existing pressure zones and the existing distribution system. - 10.
-In those areas where the pressure at the centreline road elevation will be lower than 280 kPa (40 psi), in-line booster pumping systems may be utilized.
+- For design purposes, the pressure is measured at the centreline road elevation. - Under fire flow conditions, the pressure is considered located at the centreline road elevation at the hydrant tee. - New additions to the distribution system in all areas shall be designed for a maximum static head of 825 kPa (120 psi) (278 ft). - Maximum allowable system pressure 552 kPa (80 psi) due to risk of increased leakage risk and risk of pipe burst.
+Some older distribution systems and pressure zones may not be capable of sustaining even 80 psi and the designer shall consult CK Eng, Chatham-Kent P.U.C. and CK PW before making a final decision. - The distribution system in all areas and for any emergency conditions shall be designed for a minimum static head of 140 kPa (20 psi) (46 ft). - The distribution system in all area and for a non-fire demand scenario shall be designed for a minimum static head of 275 kPa (40 psi) (93 ft). - The range between maximum static pressure and peak hour demand pressure shall not exceed 140 kPa (20 psi). - Residual pressure 140 kPa (20 psi) shall be taken into account during any required fire flows greater than or equal to 63 L/s (1,000 gpm) at any one hydrant with maximum day demand. - Minimum residual pressure during an emergency and fire event shall not be less than 140 kPa (20 psi) at the ground level. - Minimum acceptable system pressure excluding during an Emergency and fire event shall not be less 280 kPa (42 psi) allowing for a 5% modeling accuracy and the designer shall consult CK Eng, Chatham-Kent P.U.C. and CK PW before making a final decision. - Pressure zones shall conform to existing Chatham-Kent zones as established in the Water Master Plan, latest revision.
+For all new or extended watermains, the boundary conditions of pressure may be obtained by field testing and/or from the Chatham-Kent P.U.C. field testing. - Pressure Regulating Valve (PRV) installation controls pressures between distribution pressure zones.
+The need for a pressure regulating valve installation shall be based on existing pressure zones and the existing distribution system. - In those areas where the pressure at the centreline road elevation will be lower than 280 kPa (40 psi), in-line booster pumping systems may be utilized.
 This could take the form of a system booster pumping station or individual booster pumps with pressure tanks.
 The design engineer shall obtain approval from Chatham-Kent P.U.C to use booster pumps.
 If the booster pumping station is designed to supply fire flow, the station shall be equipped with standby power.
-The design of booster pumping stations is outside of the scope of this document. - 11.
-Where the topography is such that pressures at the centreline road elevation will be greater than 550 kPa (80 psi), an individual pressure-reducing device will be required on each water service.
+The design of booster pumping stations is outside of the scope of this document.

+• Where the topography is such that pressures at the centreline road elevation will be greater than 550 kPa (80 psi), an individual pressure-reducing device will be required on each water service.
 In lieu of individual pressure reducing devices, the creation of a new sub-pressure zone should be required.
-The Chatham-Kent P.U.C. only under exceptional circumstances will consider Creation of a new sub-pressure zone.
+The Chatham-Kent P.U.C. only under exceptional circumstances will consider creation of a new sub-pressure zone.